 - Find a supervisor: In many ways, the most important person in the whole process of obtaining a doctoral degree is your supervisor.
 He or she will supervise your research and guide you through your studies.
 Applications to CVM require that you have a supervisor when you submit your application.
 A good starting point for finding a potential supervisor at the University of Helsinki is TUHAT.
 TUHAT is the University’s research portal where UH researchers update their latest publications and other activities.
-List of CVM supervisors is in the end of this page.
+List of CVM supervisors is on our webpage.
 After finding a potential supervisor, contact him or her to discuss your research ideas and plans.
 Please note that professors and principal investigators get dozens of emails from potential doctoral candidates.
 If you want to get your email noticed, you must give the professor/ principal investigator the information they need, quickly, clearly and professionally.

 - Find a responsible professor and follow-up group for your doctoral studies and thesis

 - Write a research plan, it should be written directly to the electronic application form in English.
 Please see some guidelines for the research plan and the required documents.
 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):